AHenry95/myFlix-Client/README.md

 This project is in the very early stages of devlopment, and currently includes the following components:

 * MainView - this displays a list of MovieCards from using data imported from movie_api.
 * MovieCard - These components display the titles and poster images of the movies in the databsse, and open the MovieView when clicked.
+Also allows users to add movies to their favorites list by clicking a heart icon.
 * MovieView - This view displays the movie's poster image, title, director, genre, description, a list of actors, and release year, as well as a list of MovieCards for similar movies (movies that have the same genre).
+Allows users to add the movie to their favorites list.
 * SignupView - Allows new users to create accounts and through the movie_api stores their data in the database.
 New users must provide their name, username, password, email, and may provide data of birth.
 * LoginView - Allows existing users to sign-in to the client and access its features using their username and password.
+* ProfileView - Allows users to view their account detials, update/edit account detials, view their favorites list, remove movies from their favorites list, and deactivate their account.
+* Navigation Bar: Allows users that are not signed in to toggle betweem Signup and Login views.
+Allows authenticated users to swtich between the ProfileView and MainView, as well as log out.

 ## Planned Views and Features

 #### Main View
 * Allow users to filter movies with a search function
 * Allow users to filter/sort movies with different criteria
-* Allow users to log out
-* Allow users to navigate to profile view

 #### Single Movie View
-* Allow the user to add the movie to their favorite's list
 * Allow users to access different views to view more information (i.e. will link to genre view, director view, and actor views for genre/director/actors from each movie)
 * Allow users to share a movie

-#### Profile View
-* Displays user registration details
-* Allows user to update their profile details(username, password, nmae, email, date of birth)
-* Displays the user's favorite movies
-* Allows users to remove a movie from their favorites list
-* Allow users to deregister/delete their profile

 #### Actors View
 * Allows users to view information about actors in the application